emilknievel/dotfiles/README.md

-# Dotfiles

 Dotfiles is simply put a collection of different dotfiles I want to have quick access to.

 ## Prerequisites

-No installation needed in most POSIX style systems.
-The only requirement to apply the different configurations is to make sure to have GNU Stow installed.
+~~No installation needed in most POSIX style systems.
+The only requirement to apply the different configurations is to make sure to have GNU Stow installed.~~ Not exactly true at this point...

 ### Gnu Stow